 \subsection{Main results}

-For brevity, we state here only the main result and provide a brief discussion of its implications.
-The underlying intuition and a sketch of the proof are presented in the subsequent sections, while the complete proof is provided in Section~\ref{Appendixpart}. \begin{theorem}[Approximated policy gradient error] Suppose Assumptions~\ref{theassumptionofFOSP} and~\ref{theassumptionofreward}-\ref{theassumptionofdistributionofs} hold.
-In the CMARL problem, for any joint policy $\bm{\pi_{\theta}}$, Lagrangian multiplier $\bm{\mu}$, and agent $i\in\mathcal{N}$, the error between the approximated policy gradient $g^{\bm{\pi}_{\bm{\theta}},\bm{\mu}}_{app,i}$ and the exact policy gradient $\nabla_{\theta_{i}}\mathcal{L}(\bm{\theta},\bm{\mu})$ satisfies
+{Three main theoretical contributions of the proposed DSPD algorithm are establishes as follows.
+Theorem~\ref{thelemmaofapproximatedpolicygradient} bounds the approximation error of the approximated coupled policy gradient, involving a novel joint function of both $\kappa$ and $\kappa_p$.
+Theorem~\ref{Convergencetheoreminparameterestimation} establishes the convergence of the distributed parameter estimates via a carefully ordered interleaved analysis.
+Theorem~\ref{thetheoremconvergenceofpolicygradient} establishes the overall $\epsilon$-FOSP convergence of the proposed algorithm.} \begin{theorem}[Approximated policy gradient error] Suppose Assumptions~\ref{theassumptionofFOSP} and~\ref{theassumptionofreward}-\ref{theassumptionofdistributionofs} hold.
+For any joint policy $\bm{\pi_\theta}$, Lagrangian multiplier $\bm{\mu}$, and agent $i\in\mathcal{N}$, the error between the approximated policy gradient $g^{\bm{\pi_\theta},\bm{\mu}}_{app,i}$ and the exact gradient $\nabla_{\theta_i}\mathcal{L}(\bm{\theta},\bm{\mu})$ satisfies

 where $h(\kappa,\kappa_{p})$ is defined as

 \end{theorem}